-States set the dates for muzzleloader hunting season, they specify which caliber of weapon must be used for certain game animals, and have rules about the type of black powder and ignition system you can use.
+States set the dates for muzzleloader hunting season, they specify which caliber of the weapon must be used for certain game animals, and have rules about the type of black powder and ignition system you can use.

 You may also be required to take a course on muzzleloader hunting.

-One positive about hunting with a muzzleloader is that muzzleloader season is usually much quieter than regular hunting season, and you’ll have fewer hunters out in the woods competing for game.
+One positive about hunting with a muzzleloader is that muzzleloader season is usually much quieter than regular hunting season, and you’ll have fewer hunters out in the woods competing for the game.

 You’ll still need to obtain a hunting license before you can hunt with a muzzleloader, and that could be a problem for you if the hunting license application requires a background check in your state, or if a hunting license is only available to those with a gun license.

 The best way to find out if you can legally own and use a muzzleloader as a convicted felon is to ask a firearms lawyer to confirm the law in your state, city, or county.